Skip to content

 This template use is as simple as shown above

-$ docker run -v {ABSOLUTE_PATH_TO_INI}:/root/.faraday/config/dispatcher.ini -it faradaysec/faraday_agent_dispatcher --token={TOKEN}
+$ docker run -v {ABSOLUTE_PATH_TO_YAML}:/root/.faraday/config/dispatcher.yaml -it faradaysec/faraday_agent_dispatcher --token={TOKEN}

 This template adds the possibility of use a path to read reports from the host machine.

-$ docker run -v {ABSOLUTE_PATH_TO_INI}:/root/.faraday/config/dispatcher.ini -v {ABSOLUTE_PATH_TO_REPORT_FOLDER}:/root/reports/ -it faradaysec/faraday_agent_dispatcher --token={TOKEN}
+$ docker run -v {ABSOLUTE_PATH_TO_YAML}:/root/.faraday/config/dispatcher.yaml -v {ABSOLUTE_PATH_TO_REPORT_FOLDER}:/root/reports/ -it faradaysec/faraday_agent_dispatcher --token={TOKEN}

 Then you can process any report by just specifying the route to the report file as an executor parameter